computational-psychology/computational-psychology-www/content/pages/index.rst

 Join us at MAR 2.057 or on `Zoom <https://tu-berlin.zoom-x.de/j/61397753595?pwd=ug16weYfx8a072ZgueZ3EUXgqYG3Hz.1>`_

 On 10.10.2025 we will also have a Symposium related to Lynn's Phd Defense.
-Please find the `programm here <files/Lynn_PhD_and_Symposium.pdf>`_
+Please find the `program here <files/Lynn_PhD_and_Symposium.pdf>`_